lordslair/nacritan/README.md

 # nacridan-retriever-backend, the project :

-This project is mainly a backend for a Tactical Interface (IT) for the game Nacridan.
+This project is a backend for a Tactical Interface (IT) in the game Nacridan.
 Its purpose is to parse data received from JS user scripts.
 It's done by a Python backend to query a SQLite DB.
 And a Python-Flask API, to return JSON if requested.